 A deletion is termed as being repealed.

-Very few animal related statutes have not been amended or repealed over time.
+There are very few animal related statutes and ordinances that have not been amended or repealed over time.

-Animal statutes and ordinances may not be changed for years.
-They may be repealed and a new ordinance or statute enacted.
+However; animal statutes and ordinances may not be changed (amended) for years.
+They may be repealed (revoked or deleted) and a new ordinance or statute enacted.
 It is important you maintain a working knowledge of amendments, repeals and additions to animal and related law.
-The manual you are using, North Carolina Laws for Animal Control - Animal Protection - Public Health is updated every year with new and amended statutes to assist you.
+The manual you are using, North Carolina Laws for Animal Control - Animal Protection - Public Health is updated every year after each General Assembly Session with new and amended statutes to assist you.

 If/when an ordinance is introduced and passes it becomes local law in its’ territorial jurisdiction.
 Ordinances may build upon state statutes and may require a level of conduct more stringent than statutory law but never less stringent.